-It is, indeed, through her battle skills, that 3D Na'Tee made a name for herself.
+It is, indeed, through her battle rapping skills, that 3D Na'Tee made a name for herself.
 She did it live, in videos, and in mixtapes like Guess Who’s Coming 2 Dinner, in 2010.
 Celebrated first locally, she was noticed afterwards by the G-Unit, and collaborated with interesting people like Curren$y, and Timbaland, with whom she was supposed to record a mixtape, The Coronation.
-Such a release became available, in 2012, but without the participation of the prestigious producer.
-Per its title, however, this project would be the most significant for the female rapper.
+Such a release became available, in 2012, but with no assistance from the prestigious producer.
+Per its title, however, this project would be the most significant of the southern female rapper.

-A large part of it testified of 3D Na'Tee's "rib" background: in the purest rap tradition, it was a collection of ego-trips, and its lyrics were mostly aimed at bashing many people, and more particularly her competitors.
+A large part of it testified of 3D Na'Tee's roots in "ribbin".
+In the purest rap tradition, it was a collection of ego-trips, and its lyrics were mostly aimed at bashing people, many of them, and more particularly her competitors.
 She did it in many ways, even a cappella on "Interlude".
 Songs like the banging "No Love", for example, were dedicated at hammering all those she didn't like.
 And she did it on the bombastic beats popularized by Lex Luger around that period of time.
 The Atlanta producer, actually, contributed to "Wild", one of the tracks on the mixtape.

 Nevertheless, beyond these exercises in style, the rapper had substance.
 There was a social background to The Coronation.
 The slums of New-Orleans, 3D Na'Tee had experienced in details, were not too far.
 Samantha's parents, indeed, had both been crack dealers, addicted to their own drug.
 When the police took them, while they were in detox and, of course, after her father died, Samantha the teenage girl had to manage her household.
 It was a time when she recoursed to drug dealing herself, and started engaging in sexual intercourses.
 She learned many things from such experiences, and she used these to make her raps more meaningful.

-Such tracks proved that 3D Na'Tee wasn't only a product of her rib training.
-The Coronation was a diverse record, due to other tracks successfully leaning toward pop and R&B like "Role Play", "I Want More", "WTFRU", and "Round 11".
+Such tracks proved that 3D Na'Tee wasn't only a product of her "rib" training.
+The Coronation was diverse, due to other tracks successfully leaning toward pop and R&B like "Role Play", "I Want More", "WTFRU", and "Round 11".
 Thanks to these, it looked like a mainstream album, more than a mixtape.
-It looked as if Samantha was destined to fame, though the rapper's willingness to stay independent, and her reluctance to join a major label, somehow prevented this.
+It looked as if Samantha was destined to fame, though her wish to stay independent, and her reluctance to join a major label, somehow prevented that to happen.